 (a) When a support order or income-withholding order issued in another State is registered, the registering tribunal shall notify the nonregistering party.
+Notice must be given by first class, certified, or registered mail or by any means of personal service authorized by the law of this State.
 The notice must be accompanied by a copy of the registered order and the documents and relevant information accompanying the order.